 Source of meanings: Baby Center

 Picking baby names is just one of the many tasks you need to do during pregnancy.
 Need a checklist of all the things to get done before the baby is born?
-Download my free printable checklist below:
+Join my newsletter and download your printable checklist below—at no cost to you:

 Even though I didn’t end up with any girls to give these beautiful names to, I had fun scouting vintage girl names nonetheless.
 And I hope you were able to find timeless ideas and inspiration to name your baby girl.